 Which chamomile should you choose?

-For a high-quality oil, the ideal is to grow your own chamomile in the garden and harvest the flowers at their peak in summer.
-Once picked, the chamomile tops should be carefully dried before use for infusion.
-Drying the chamomile flowers is recommended to avoid moisture that could make the oil rancid.
+For a high-quality oil, the ideal is to grow your own chamomile in the garden and harvest the flowers at their peak bloom in summer.
+Once picked, the chamomile tops should be carefully dried before being used for infusion.
+Drying chamomile flowers is recommended to avoid moisture, which could cause the oil to go rancid.
 Both Roman chamomile (Chamaemelum nobile) and German chamomile (Matricaria recutita) are perfectly suited for this purpose.
-These two varieties are easy to grow in the ground or in pots and offer abundant flowering, ideal for homemade oil preparation.
+Both varieties are easy to grow in the ground or in pots and offer abundant flowering, ideal for homemade oil preparation.

 which chamomile for homemade oil